 Types of Humidity

 This term is used to describe the actual amount of water vapor that is saturating the air.
 Absolute humidity is calculated by finding the mass of water vapor in an area and dividing it by the mass of air in the same area.
+This is the same as the humidity ratio.

-This is the type of humidity that meteorologists are typically referring to on their weather reports.
+Again, this is the type of humidity that meteorologists are typically referring to on their weather reports.
 Relative humidity describes the amount of water vapor in the area as opposed to how much water vapor could be in the area.
 This type of humidity is basically a ratio of the absolute humidity and the potential amount of water saturation that the air could possibly hold.

 This term is used as a ratio of the amount of water vapor in the air to the amount of dry air in the area.